School Business Professional (Level 4)

 Who is this Apprenticeship for?

-- Identification of income generation opportunities on a small scale, supporting the SBD in larger opportunities
+- identification of income generation opportunities on a small scale, supporting the SBD in larger opportunities

-- Preparation of marketing materials and lead a range of marketing activities to add value and promote the school externally
+- preparation of marketing materials and lead a range of marketing activities to add value and promote the school externally

-- Ensuring compliance with and implementation of safeguarding and Health & Safety policies so that all stakeholders work in a safe and healthy
+- ensuring compliance with and implementation of safeguarding and Health & Safety policies so that all stakeholders work in a safe and healthy

 There is a range of job titles that this occupational profile relates to including a School Business Manager, HR Manager, Finance Manager, Office Manager, School Administrator, Business Support Officer, Bursar, etc.